Work smarter with document properties in Word

-DocTools DocPropertyManager makes it fast and easy to manage document data and to repeat data in Word using custom document properties and DocProperty fields.
-You can create as many custom document properties you want to hold different data.
+DocTools DocPropertyManager makes it fast and easy to manage document data and to repeat data in Word using document properties and DocProperty fields in Word.
+You can add as many document properties as you want to hold different data.
 And you can insert DocProperty fields where you want the data to appear in the document.
 This way, you maintain data in one place only and you can repeat the data as many times you want.
 In addition, it helps you secure correct and consistent content.

 Use DocTools DocPropertyManager to manage document data like letterhead info, client names, product names, titles, and other specific data in Word documents.
 The add-in is useful in all kinds of documents – letters, contracts, scientific reports, technical reports, technical specifications, user manuals, academic dissertations, etc.